CMSgov/beneficiary-fhir-data/dev/api-changelog.md

 # API Changelog

+## BLUEBUTTON-266: Implement Data Server Paging

+Adding paging to the backend to lessen the load on the frontend.
+Changes have been made to ExplanationOfBenefitResourceProvider.findByPatient to now return a resulting bundle containing the resources matching the beneficiaryId.
+The bundle is created from resources pulled from a new EoBBundleProvider class, returning a small sublist of the resources for each page.
+Links are added to the bundle for the previous and next pages as appropriate.

+This implementation allows the frontend to utilize the links we've added to the bundle instead of having to filter through the data and create their own.
+This is not a final solution as other issues will need to be addressed regarding result integrity in the future.

 ## BLUEBUTTON-480: Trim Leading and Trailing Whitespace from Codes

 Some of our source data erroneously included leading/trailing whitespace, which was being passed through to the `Coding` entries that it ended up being used in.